Sibylla, Queen of Jerusalem: Childhood

 Sibylla was the elder of the two children of the count of Jaffa and Ascalon, Amalric, and his first wife, Agnes of Courtenay.
-She was born between 1157, when her parents married, and 1161, when her brother, Baldwin, was born.
-On her father's side, Sibylla was the niece of the then-reigning King Baldwin III and granddaughter of Queen Melisende.
-The ruling class of the Kingdom of Jerusalem and other crusader states, called the Franks, were French-speaking Catholics who had arrived in the Levant from Western Europe and remained Western in culture.
-Sibylla was named after her father's half-sister, Sibylla of Anjou.
+Sibylla was born between 1157, when her parents married, and 1161, when her younger brother, Baldwin, was born.
+On her father's side, Sibylla was the niece of the then-reigning king of Jerusalem, Baldwin III, and granddaughter of Queen Melisende, the first female ruler of the Kingdom of Jerusalem.
+The ruling class of the kingdom and other crusader states, called the Franks, were French-speaking Catholics who had arrived in the Levant from Western Europe and remained Western in culture.
+Sibylla was named after the countess of Flanders, her father's half-sister and her godmother.

-When King Baldwin III died in 1163, the High Court forced Amalric to agree to an annulment of his marriage to Agnes in order to be accepted as the new king.
-He succeeded in having his and Agnes's children declared legitimate by Pope Alexander III.
-In common with Western practices, Sibylla was educated by the king's aunt Abbess Ioveta, Queen Melisende's youngest sister, at the Convent of Saint Lazarus near Jerusalem.
+When King Baldwin III died in 1163, the High Court forced Amalric to agree to an annulment of his marriage to Agnes to be accepted as the new king.
+After their marriage was annulled, Amalric succeeded in having their children declared legitimate by Pope Alexander III.
+As there was no longer a queen's household in the king's court until his marriage to Maria Komnene in 1167, it was consequently unsuitable for Sibylla, who was now just four years old.
+In common with Western practices, Sibylla moved to the Convent of Saint Lazarus near Jerusalem to be educated by the king's aunt, Abbess Ioveta, Queen Melisende's youngest sister; Sibylla's godmother, Countess Sibylla of Flanders, was also there as a nun, having become one in 1159.
 She consequently had little contact with her mother or brother, who was heir apparent to their father.
-With his second wife, Maria Komnene, the king had two daughters, of whom Isabella survived infancy.
+With his second wife, Maria Komnene, the king had two daughters, of whom only Isabella survived infancy.

+A convent was not only the usual place for a noblewoman like Sibylla to receive her education, but the best one; it was not only a learning center for women, but also protected Sibylla from forced marriage or abduction.
+As a student at the abbey, Sibylla would have learned what was expected of any aristocratic woman at this time.
+She would have learned about the Christian faith, how to read and write in Old French and Latin, and women's skills such as spinning, embroidery, and singing.
+She would also learn how to hunt with a hawk, or even how to handle a bow.